kmin940/CVPR26-3DCTFMCompetition/README.md

 We will use `extract_feat_LP.sh` for **Task 1** linear probing, and `extract_feat_EAO.sh` for **Task 2** Embedding aggregation optimization.

 ### 1. Feature Extraction using Docker
 Extracts embeddings from CT scans using foundation models packaged in Docker containers.
-The output embeddings are saved in `./path/to/results/target_disease/embeddings`

 For non-ROI diseases:
 ```bash